 United Kingdom: Latest beverage news & analysis

-On Wednesday, Britvic will report its Q4 and full-year results.
-Here, just-drinks takes a look at the company's performance in the three months to the 28 September:
+On Thursday (28 January), Diageo will report its half-year results.
+Here, just-drinks takes a look at how the group has fared in its second quarter, the three months to the end of December:

 Companies are very protective of their brand image.
 So it is refreshing to hear Diageo's Garbhan O’Bric, the global brand director for Baileys, speak the unvarnished truth when talking about the liqueur's recent past.

 Alcohol companies love a good movie tie-in.
 A brush with Hollywood glamour seems to give marketers the warm and fuzzies, judging by the number of deals done over the past few years.
 The new James Bond movie, for example, has both Heineken and Moët Hennessy's Belvedere vodka on board.

 - What's so special about Islay anyway? - Comment

 - Six key trends for alcoholic drinks in 2016